boblail/pluck_map/README.md

   end
 ```

-This instantiates a `Message` for every result, gets the attributes out of it, and then immediately discards it.
+:point_up: This instantiates a `Message` for every result, gets the attributes out of it, and then immediately discards it.

-We can skip that unnecessary instantiation by using `pluck`:
+We can skip that unnecessary instantiation by using [`pluck`](https://api.rubyonrails.org/classes/ActiveRecord/Calculations.html#method-i-pluck):

 ```ruby
   def index